Volumetric Live Video

 Each new container looks like the following:

 Congratulations!
 You are done with the hard part, now you have simple containers that can be served over HTTP to watch Volumetric Live Video.
-Let’s set up a simple HTTP server to test it.
+Letโs set up a simple HTTP server to test it.
 I used NodeJs / http-server but you can create it however you want.

 Getting Containers From HTTP Server

-” to get a volumetric container one by one, until we get a request error.
-Note that web requests are typically done asynchronously, so Unity’s web request system returns a “yield” instruction.
+We only require a simpler request/response pair.
+Nowadays, the most common way to solve this problem is to utilize the โNetworkingโ library in Unity.
+We only need to call the function โSendWebRequest()โ to get a volumetric container one by one, until we get a request error.
+Note that web requests are typically done asynchronously, so Unityโs web request system returns a โyieldโ instruction.
 You have to wait until the request is completed.
-Now you’re done with making requests over http-server.
+Now youโre done with making requests over http-server.

 Do you remember how we read Volumetric Containers in the previous article?
 There are only a few fundamental differences between the two structures.
-We’ll do the same thing but this time, all the files will have the own metadata.
+Weโll do the same thing but this time, all the files will have the own metadata.

-Now let’s turn our eyes to the decoder.
+Now letโs turn our eyes to the decoder.
 We reconstruct the objects for each frame.
 As above, we will use MemoryStream class instead of BinaryReader.

 Conclusion

 This article provides an overview of how to divide and handle volumetric video containers.
-That’s all folks, as we can see, we can change the container structure as we want and then reconstruct it for our purpose.
-We hope this article gave you some ideas for watching the live volumetric video.
-If you have any questions or feedback don’t hesitate to write your thoughts.
+Thatโs all folks, as we can see, we can change the container structure as we want and then reconstruct it for our purpose.
+We hope this article gave you some ideas for watching the live volumetric video.ย If you have any questions or feedback donโt hesitate to write your thoughts.